Neewview150/bolt.new-easy-use/android/README.md

      pnpm run build:apk
      ```
    - This command uses Capacitor to build the APK.
 Ensure that Capacitor is properly configured in your project.

 3. **Locate the Generated APK**:
    - Once the build process is complete, locate the generated APK file in the `android/app/build/outputs/apk/debug` directory.
 This is the APK file that can be installed on an Android device.

+3. **Locate the Generated APK**:
+   - Once the build process is complete, locate the generated APK file in the `android/app/build/outputs/apk/debug` directory.
+This is the APK file that can be installed on an Android device.